icervenka/clusterprofiler_reports_snakemake/README.md

 # ClusterProfiler report generator (Snakemake pipeline)

-This program serves as batch processing Snakemake pipelne for pathway enrichment of bulk RNASeq data.
-It uses ClusterProfiler package to iterate through pathways and samples and outputs html reports with interactive graphs.
+This program serves as batch processing Snakemake pipeline for pathway enrichment of bulk RNASeq data.
+It  makes use of clusterProfiler and flexdashboard markdown with widgets to generate reports on pathway analysis for gene expression data.
+Pathways analysis is split into several standalone html reports.
+Two types of pathway analysis are offered under clusterProfiler package: Over-representation analysis (ORA) and Gene Set Enrichment Analysis (GSEA).

 ## Usage
-You will need a `metadata.tsv` file with two columns `contrast` and `file` containing the name of the contrast from RNASeq data to analyse the file corresponding text file containing differential expression data for this particular contrast.
-Required columns in this file are a 'gene identifier' (ensembl, refseq or gene symbol), 'log2-fold-change' and 'p-value'.
+You will need a `metadata.tsv` file with two columns `contrast` and `file` containing the name of the contrast from RNASeq data to analyse the file corresponding file from gene differential expression analysis containing data for this particular contrast.
+The required structure of the file is described in the next part.

 Next the `config.yaml` file needs to be edited to reflect your desired output and analysis parameters.
 Please see the parameter section of the readme file for detailed